Terms and Conditions

 d) we can temporarily suspend or permanently disconnect the supply without requiring your permission.

-4.24 If you are on a prepayment Energy Plan, in some circumstances we may require you to pay reasonable costs resulting from:
+4.25 In some circumstances we may require you to pay reasonable costs resulting from:

 b) the replacement of a payment card or key;